dannberg/finops-for-startups/README.md

 This Github repo and associated website is part of _another_ growing movement online.
 That movement goes by several names ("learning in public," "thinking in public," "doing in public," "building in public") but it's all pretty much the same thing.

-It's about publishing _while_ you're working, making both the process and the content available for public consultion.
+It's about publishing _while_ you're working, making both the process and the content available for public consumption.
 This practice has several benefits:

 - accountability
 - enhanced critical thinking